accordproject/techdocs/website/versioned_docs/version-0.12.0/logic-module.md

 ## Libraries

-A library is simply an Ergo file in a namespace which defines useful constants or functions.
+A library is an Ergo file in a namespace which defines useful constants or functions.
 For instance:

 ```ergo
     namespace org.accordproject.ergo.money